lauracagigal/lauracagigal/README.md

 I specialize in the development of methodologies for **coastal hazards**, **wave downscaling**, and **climate emulators**.

 ## 🌟 About Me:
-- 🔭 I’m currently working on climate-related coastal research and in the development of coding open source repositories.
+- 🔭 I’m currently working on climate-related coastal research and in the development of open source repositories.
 - 📫 Reach me at: [laura.cagigal@unican.es](mailto:laura.cagigal@unican.es)

 ## 🗂️ My Repositories